charliemurry/empirical-methods/README.md

 ## Empirical Methods for Applied Micro

-This is a PhD level course in applied econometrics and computational economics, targeted at students conducting applied research (as opposed to econometricians), taught by Rich Sweeney and Charlie Murry.
+This is a PhD level course in applied econometrics and computational economics, targeted at students conducting applied research (as opposed to econometricians), taught by Charlie Murry (and in other years, Richard Sweeney).

 In addition to traditional econometric approaches, this course draws connections to recent literature on machine learning.